daemonp/daemonp.github.io/README.md

 # Kitchen Renovation

+Sorry, this is going to take a minute to load...

 ## Original Kitchen

 When we moved in to the house in 2020 we knew we wanted to make some changes to the kitchen.
+It was clearly two rooms at one point that were joined up to make a larger kitchen.

 ![](images/2020.png)

 We put a splash of paint on and some minor upgrades to make it